-Data Dictionary View (DBA, USER) Description DBA_ADVISOR_ACTIONS Displays information about the actions associated with all recommendations in the database.
+Data Dictionary View (DBA, USER) Description DBA_ADVISOR_TASKS Displays information about advisor tasks.
+To see SQL Access Advisor tasks, select where ADVISOR_NAME = 'SQL Access Advisor'.
+DBA_ADVISOR_RECOMMENDATIONS Displays the results of an analysis of all recommendations in the database.
+A recommendation can have multiple actions associated with it.
+The DBA_ADVISOR_ACTIONS view describe the actions.
+A recommendation also points to a set of rationales that present a justification/reasoning for that recommendation.
+The DBA_ADVISOR_RATIONALE view describes the rationales.
+DBA_ADVISOR_ACTIONS Displays information about the actions associated with all recommendations in the database.
 Each action is specified by the COMMAND and ATTR1 through ATTR6 columns.
 Each command defines how to use the attribute columns.
 DBA_ADVISOR_RATIONALE Displays information about the rationales for all recommendations in the database.
 DBA_ADVISOR_SQLA_WK_STMTS Displays information about all workload objects in the database after a SQL Access Advisor analysis.
 The precost and postcost numbers are in terms of the estimated optimizer cost (shown in EXPLAIN PLAN) without and with the recommended access structure.